abilandz/PH8124/Lecture_6/Lecture_6.md

 echo ${SomeArray[*]} # prints '5 a 44'
 echo ${#SomeArray[*]} # prints '3', i.e. the size was also reset
 ```
-On the other hand, unsetting array alement with:
+On the other hand, unsettling array element with:
 ```bash
 SomeArray[2]= # WRONG!!
 The total size of array is not reset
 ```